DCC-EX/dcc-ex.github.io/docs/support/makerfabs-update-at-version-with-mega.rst

    For iOS and Linux

+      * Click the Launchpad icon  in the Dock, type Terminal in the search field, then click Terminal or |BR| In the Finder , open the /Applications/Utilities folder, then double-click Terminal.
       * ???

+   For Linux

+      * ???

-5.2 Prepare the long command line. (byt don't press :guilabel:`Enter` yet)
+5.2 Prepare the long command line. (but don't press :guilabel:`Enter` yet)

    For ``ESPTOOL`` and ``PORTNAME`` insert values from the steps above